raul23/group-behaviors-algorithms/README.rst

   by testing different combinations of parameter values and see their output right away in the browser.

-  Finally, `phaser.js <https://github.com/photonstorm/phaser>`_ is a stable and popular 2D gaming framework that has lots of interesting features (e.g. collision detection, WebGL renderer) for developing browser-based games and hence ideal for experimenting with AI for video games.
+  Finally, `phaser.js <https://github.com/photonstorm/phaser>`_ is a stable and popular 2D gaming framework that has lots of interesting features (e.g. collision detection, WebGL renderer) for developing browser-based games and hence good for experimenting with AI for video games.

   `:information_source:`